fancycade/tele/book/src/introduction.md

 - Easy to learn
 - Enjoyable to read
-- Minimize use of characters to reduce syntax errors
+- Minimize use of special characters to reduce syntax errors
 - Consistent but willing to sacrifice grammatical purity for user friendliness